testingrange/Battleship-game/Battleship-game/README.md

 <hr>

 ### Version 2.
-It would be nice to have a theme picture on the main page and useful menu It would be nice to have a page with rules described
+1. As a user I want to have a theme picture on the main page and useful menu
+2. As a user I want to have a page with rules described

 &nbsp;
 <hr>

 ### Version 3.
-It would be nice to have sounds of blasts if hit or misses.
+1. As a user I want to have sounds of blasts if hit or sounds of misses.